 without even flowers.

-In the first stanzas of ‘Tomino’s Hell,’ the speaker introduces several strange and unusual images.
+In the first stanzas of this English translation of ‘Tomino’s Hell,’ the speaker introduces several strange and unusual images.
 These describe Tomino and his sisters fantastically, setting the tone for the rest of the poem.
-Tomino is throwing up his soul, or his “tama.”
+Tomino is throwing up his soul, or his “Tama.”
 The second stanza informs the reader that the main character is on his way to hell.
 He falls alone into the “utter darkness.”

 While the poem might reference hell, some readers and translations have determined this piece to be a larger metaphor for war.
 He is not falling through a physical afterlife, but one that’s very much of our world.
 Tomino is young and is perhaps giving himself and his soul over to a cause.
 With this possible interpretation in mind, other aspects of the poem start to make more sense.